AlexanderGS0x/blockchain-developer-bootcamp-final-project-/DOCS.md

 Keep this terminal open for later.

 > Do not close this window.
 This spins up a development chain with several provisioned accounts.
-You should now connect your metamask wallet to this local blockchain network, and then import at least two of these accounts into your MetaMask development/"burner" wallet (Primary wallet strongly not advised).
+You should now connect your Metamask wallet to this local blockchain network, and then import at least two of these accounts into your MetaMask development/"burner" wallet (Primary wallet strongly not advised).
 Use these accounts to interact with the dApp.
 You can learn how to connect and import the development network & accounts from Hardhat into Metmask [here](https://hardhat.org/getting-started/#connecting-a-wallet-or-dapp-to-hardhat-network)

 #### Terminal Three: